kasperworks/puutarha/README.md

 ## Tooling

-The site is built with Next.js, Styled Components, Framer Motion and a few other libraries.
+The site is built with Next.js, Framer Motion and a few other libraries.
 All blog posts are in MDX form, which allows using React components inside Markdown files.

+Styling is currently done by Styled Components, in the process of migrating to Tailwind CSS.

 ## Blog structure